non-det-alle/docker-ns3-notebook/README.md

-# Docker image with Ns-3 and jupyter/datascience-notebook
+# Docker image with Ns-3 simulator and jupyter/datascience-notebook

 Example entry in .ssh/config to be able to open notebooks remotely.
 We do it with port forwarding as specified in the last line.